dbolin/Apex.Serialization/README.md

 - Create empty constructors (or constructors that assign to every field from parameters matching the field types) for classes that will be serialized/deserialized a lot (only helps if there's no inline field initialization as well)
 - Use different serializer instances for different workloads (e.g. one for serializing a few objects at a time and one for large graphs), and pool serializer instances
 - Don't inherit from standard collections
+- Call `Precompile` at startup (e.g. on a background thread) for the types you will serialize — code generation results are cached process-wide per settings, so first writes and reads of warmed types skip their codegen cost